 The University has redoubled its efforts to attract private money.
 To mark its centennial, Montclair State succeeded in raising \$60.3 million - 20% above its target - from over 23,000 donors during its "Campaign for a Second Century," which ran from July 2001 through September 2008.
-Since then, the University has received another \$18.8 million.
+Since then, the University has received another \$25.9 million.
 Montclair State is also aggressively seeking external grants.
-It succeeded in attracting almost \$70 million of such money from 2000 to 2011, of which more than half came from the federal government.
-During that period, the University's annual income from external grants shot up almost 230%.
-Montclair State brought more than \$39 million into New Jersey from all out-of-state sources in 2011.
-Federal student assistance exceeded \$24 million and charges to out-of-state students approached \$10 million.
+It succeeded in attracting almost \$81 million of such money from 2000 to 2012, of which more than half came from the federal government.
+During that period, the University's annual income from external grants shot up more than 340%.
+Montclair State brought almost \$41 million into New Jersey from all out-of-state sources in 2012.
+Federal student assistance came to \$23.7 million and charges to out-of-state students totaled \$11.5 million.